iGuGu0604/Computational-physics/README.md

 The language we used is called Racket, it belongs to the Lisp family.
 Although it's barely used in computational physics, I guess our teacher used it for equity, because Racket was new for everyone.

+Content:
+Assignment 1: draw a boat, let a ufo land on a flat rock Assignment 2:let the boat floating
+Assignment 6: simple pendulum and chaotic system Assignment final: molecular dynamics and FPUT model

 below is the model in final